-The girls have fought back!
+The girls have taken a stand.
 The other night we neglected all of our work and obligations and had this huge karaoke night in the wardroom.
-It was very obnoxious and perfectly what we needed after the stresses of sea life.
+It was just what we needed after the stresses of sea life.
 At first it started in one of the staterooms and my friend K has this plug in karaoke machine that has thousands of songs on it and 2 microphones.
 The helo was taking off so H was back there because she’s the helo control officer so we called her and told her to get her butt up to the stateroom as soon as she was finished.
 I was a back up dancer.
-We were totally ridiculous.
-She came up and joined in so there were 5 of us all together.
+There were 5 of us total.

 We started getting really loud at this point and we were laughing hysterically because myself and E cannot sing… AT ALL.
 I mean I don’t think you can even begin to understand how bad I am.
 I have never karaoke’d in public, not even if I was really drunk, because I still think I would be told to get off the stage.
 It’s seriously that bad.
-So the fact that I was even participating in this, means I was loopy.
+So the fact that I was even participating in this completely sober can only mean one thing, I’ve been out at sea far too long and have lost all reason.

 H and K were actually pretty good singers, and E and I were really bringing them down.
 Well a few minutes after we started getting really loud there came a loud knock on the door and this officer from the medical detachment was standing there looking very aggravated.
 She started yelling at us, telling us to keep it down, saying that she was very busy, la-de-da.
-Seeming that none of the medical officers onboard really do anything, we knew that was not true, so we just laughed and she was furious.
+Seeming that none of the medical officers onboard really do anything, we knew this was not true, so we just laughed and she was furious.
 We told her we would be quieter and then as soon as we shut the door we were louder than before.
-I was willing to start that war, even though she outranked us. haha.
+We were willing to start this war.

 I had my second SWO board for my pin, two days ago and I passed!
 I have to go before the captain for my final board and he will drill me with questions and then if he thinks I am ready he will sign my letter and I will get my pin.